 If God is sovereign, there is nothing outside his control.
 Sovereign implies having control over everything.
 God even uses evil to achieve his own good purposes.
 Chief among those purposes is our salvation (Rm 8:28-29).

-Having a solid grasp on the sovereignty of God in salvation makes a tremendous difference when it comes to having assurance of salvation, a proper understanding of scripture, a deeper devotion to Jesus Christ, and a heart full of praise for God.
+Having a solid grasp on the sovereignty of God in salvation makes a tremendous difference when it comes to having assurance of salvation, a deeper devotion to Jesus Christ, a heart full of praise for God, and a humble spirit.

 If you believe salvation is within your own grasp, that you have the ability to “accept Jesus as your Savior” or to “ask Him into your heart” without first being reborn by the Holy Spirit, then you will never be overwhelmed by the sense of gratitude that comes from knowing God chose you when there was absolutely nothing you could do to save yourself.
 You will never know the continual sense of reverence, adoration and profound gratitude that salvation brings.
 Nor will you be able to offer yourself up for the kind of sacrificial service that such devotion brings.